 1. Have you answered your reader’s problem?

-A large part of content marketing is identifying pain points and showing ways to solve them.
+The fundamental truth of content marketing is identifying pain points and showing ways to solve them.
 Even when it’s not a direct “how-to” article (e.g. a thought leadership piece on the future of the workplace) you’re still speaking to their problem of uncertainty about the future.

-Once they’ve read your article, your reader should feel like they can go out into the world and confidently tackle their problem head on using the solutions you’ve proposed.
+Once they’ve read your article, your reader should feel like they can go out into the world and confidently tackle their problem head-on using the solutions you’ve proposed.

 2. Have you linked to a product or service?